How to get to Pirates

 Road Closures

 Southside Street and Commerical Road will be closed from the junction of Notte Street to the junction of Lambhay Hill from 9am until 4.30pm on both Saturday and Sunday.
-Basket Ope and The Parade from the junction of Notte street will be closed from 7am on Saturday until 5.30pm on Sunday.
+Basket Ope and The Parade from the junction of Notte Street will be closed from 7am on Saturday until 5.30pm on Sunday.

 Plymouth Waterfront Partnership, and the local businesses who make the Pirates Weekend possible, look forward to welcoming you to the event.